bitmold/quiet/packages/helia/README.md

 To make changes to this section, please update the @packageDocumentation section of src/index.js or src/index.ts

-To experiment with formatting, please run "npm run docs" from the root of this repo and examine the changes made.
+To experiment with formatting, please run "node --run docs" from the root of this repo and examine the changes made.

 -->